-required adjustments, with only 10% of patients requiring additional support • Patient Story relating to Tokophobia heard at Trust Board demonstrating the positive impact Reasonable Adjustments have had in maternity care • Easy Read patient/carers feedback template has demonstrated how we have listened, engaged with resulting in overall positive experience whilst in hospital.
-The 2022 Learning Disability Improvement Standards (LD-IS) for NHS Trusts 2018 & Dementia-Friendly Hospital Charter (DFHC) 2018 Audit is in progress with findings expected in the next review.
-To implement a formal governance and reporting structure for the implementation of the Ockenden Final Report recommendations.
-This will monitor and track progress allowing for robust assurance to be provided to the Quality Committee and Board ensuring that the organisation is fully sighted on its position.
-DONM Clinical & Quality Strategy QC Maternity Transformation Board in place with meetings held monthly receiving progress reports from 5 workstreams.
-Workstream 1-Ockenden, aims to achieve compliance with the 92 Essential Actions from Ockenden 2 Report.
+required adjustments, with only 10% of patients requiring additional support Patient Story relating to Tokophobia heard at Trust Board demonstrating the positive impact Reasonable Adjustments have had in maternity care Easy Read patient/carers feedback template has demonstrated how we have listened, engaged with resulting in overall positive experience whilst in hospital.
+The 2022 Learning Disability Improvement Standards (LD-IS) for NHS Trusts 2018 & Dementia-Friendly Hospital Charter (DFHC) 2018 Audit is in progress with findings expected in the next review. and imple Final This allow prov and reporting structure for the ementation of the Ockenden I Report recommendations. will monitor and track progress wing for robust assurance to be vided to the Quality Committee Board ensuring that the unisation is fully sighted on its DONM Clinical & Quality Strategy QC Maternity Transformation Board in place with meetings held monthly receiving progress reports from 5 workstreams.
+Workstream 1- Ockenden, aims to achieve compliance with the 92 Essential Actions from Ockenden 2 Report.
 Of the 92 Essential Actions 5 actions relate to National workstreams.
-Of the remaining 87 EA position in LWH: • 2 Reds (2.17%) • 27 Ambers (29.34%) • 58 Green (63%) MIAA drafting TOR to check evidence of Green EA in Q3 22/23 There is also an established process for updates & progress to be fed into the Trust Safety &
+Of the remaining 87 EA position in LWH: 2 Reds (2.17%) 27 Ambers (29.34%) 58 Green (63%) MIAA drafting TOR to check evidence of Green EA in Q3 22/23 There is also an established process for updates & progress to be fed into the Trust Safety &